Board of Directors

 Kate has served in higher education administration for more than 30 years.
 Her experience includes strategic planning, budgeting, leadership and compliance.
 Kate has held leadership positions at private, public and for profit institutions at the university and community college level.
 Her positions have enabled her to develop expertise in bringing together different points of view and expectations in a collegial and successful way.
 Kate has provided training for staff development and leadership to related organizations and committees.
 As a volunteer, Kate has served on the Board of Directors of the Arizona Cactus/Pine Girl Scout Council.

 Keith Davis M.S., CKMP

 Keith is a retired military communicator with more than thirty years of experience in the art and science of communications.
 His experience includes leadership, community building, teaching and mentoring.
 Keith has held leadership and facility level positions from the strategic, operational and tactical.
-His experience developed into expertise in bringing thousands together for the common cause of learning and adapting while bringing clarity to the complexity of the 21st Century.
+His direct influence and expertise is bringing thousands together for the common cause of learning and adapting while bringing clarity to the complexity of the 21st Century.
 Keith currently professionally develops the leaders of the future at the Cyber Center of Excellence for the United States Army.

 Dr. Barbara Miller